Estimated reading time: 9 minutes

 Probability

-Example: Imagine you’re designing a coin-operated vending machine.
-A simple method determines the probability of getting the correct item.
-Count the number of times you get the correct item.
+Probability is, fundamentally, the measure of how likely an event is to occur.
+For example, imagine you’re designing a coin-operated vending machine.
+In this case, a simple method to determine the probability of getting the correct item is to count the number of times the correct item is dispensed.
+Consequently, this helps evaluate the machine’s accuracy and reliability.
 Then, divide that number by the total number of times you use the machine.

 Random Variables